Wintellect/MSLearn/Introduction to Python/0-introduction.md

 Imagine that you've been tasked with downloading a collection of data from a U.S. Government Web site and presenting it in such a way that colleagues can glean information from the data by viewing it in different ways.
 Perhaps you are experienced with other programming languages such as Java and C++, or perhaps you aren't a programmer at all.
 Nonetheless, a little time invested in learning Python can make short work of the task at hand.

-In a series of lessons, you will learn the basics of Python as you build a simple app that slices and dices a large dataset in response to user input.
+In a series of lessons, you will learn the basics of Python as you build a simple app that divides a large dataset into bite-sized chunks in response to user input.
 Along the way, you will learn about one of the most useful tools available to Python programmers: [Jupyter notebooks](http://jupyter.org/), which provide an interactive platform for writing and testing Python code and require no local software installs.

 ## Learning objectives